data-flux/StereoDemo/output/README.md

-This directory will contain some temporary files after running the demo.
+These directories will contain output files after running the demo.

 ## 00_reference.jpg